NBKelly/Hubworld-Aidalon/README.md

-# Hubworld: Aidalong in the browser
+# Hubworld: Aidalon in the browser

 Most of the stuff written below here isn't accurate, and I need to rewrite it all.
 I'll get around to it soon.